 Under PERM, employers file labor certification applications on Form ETA 9089, either electronically or by mail.
 No supporting documentation, such as recruitment and prevailing wage evidence, is filed with the Form ETA 9089.
 Instead, the employer must maintain such documentation for five years after the date of filing, and must submit it to DOL on request.

 Prior to filing the application, employers need to obtain a prevailing wage determination through the Department of Labor Prevailing Wage Unit.
 The employer must offer to pay the foreign worker 100% of the prevailing wage as determined by the SWA.

 PERM applications undergo a “sponsorship check” by DOL staff to ensure that the petitioning employers are valid entities that are actually conducting business.
 Then an automated review process checks whether the applications are complete, and applies certain review criteria to the applications to determine which applications should be the subject of a DOL audit.
 In addition, certain applications will be randomly audited.

 In order for a company to file cases electronically under PERM, a person with actual hiring authority will need to register the company on DOL’s PERM website at www.plc.doleta.gov.
-While the registration usually is approved immediately, at times DOL will ask for additional information and documentation.
+While the registration usually is approved within a few days, at times DOL will ask for additional information and documentation.
 This can extend the process for several weeks.

 The PERM regulations require three specific forms of mandatory recruitment.
 This recruitment must be completed no more than 180 days and no fewer than 30 days prior to the filing of the PERM application: